 A dozen of Huntington Beach, CA's prominent social media influencers and bloggers attended an invite-only 'Be Social at Newland Center' event Sunday, September 8.
 They represent the well-established affluent coastal community in which Newland Center exists.
-From a vibrant balloon-and-flower photo backdrop ripe for photo taking to a nationally-known sketch artist creating individual attendee keepsake pictures and signature small bites provided by center eateries, guests gleefully mixed and mingled.
+From a vibrant balloon-and-flower photo backdrop ripe for photo taking to a nationally-known sketch artist creating individual attendee keepsake pictures, guests gleefully mixed and mingled while enjoying signature small bites provided by center eateries.

-Together, attendees toured the center, first popping into popular Luna B. Boutique for doughnut holes and cake pops, photo opps by an oversized decorative floral wall, and complimentary macrame bags containing designer sunglasses, head scarves and gift cards.
+Together, attendees toured the center, first popping into popular Luna B. Boutique for doughnut holes and cake pops, photo opps by an oversized decorative floral wall, before receiving complimentary macrame bags containing designer sunglasses, head scarves and merchant gift cards.
 Artist Sunny Gu worked her magic while carefully painting individual pieces of attendees.

 From there, the group stopped by Luna Grill for complimentary beverages and signature small bites.

 California restauranteur and chef Andrew Gruel’s Rawbar by Slapfish was up next with a festive seafood tower and handheld lobster rolls, mini bloody Marys, and gift bags touting Slapfish branded t-shirts, specialty olive oil, and hot sauce.

 Authentic Mexican eats awaited guests at Miguel’s Jr., including chile relleno burritos, taco salad, tacos, and strawberry lemonade samples.
 A step-and-repeat background with copious props set the stage for more photo opportunities.